 The department also offers a combined Bachelor of Science and Master of Science curriculum in which completion of degree requirements leads to the awarding of two degrees (see curriculum table).

 Minors.
 Along with the B.S.Ch.E. degree, a student may declare a minor in a field of his or her choice.
 Any required or elective courses in the chemical engineering curriculum may be applied toward the minor, with the approval of the minor department.
 While declaration of a minor is not required, it is strongly recommended.
-A minor in polymers and materials is offered by the department.
-The department participates in the college-wide minor in bioengineering (see page 284).
+Minors in bioengineering and polymers and materials are offered by the department.
 A minor in chemistry or mathematics can also be earned with very few additional hours.

 The minor in polymers and materials consists of 18 hours, six of which must be taken outside of the student’s major.
 Two courses are required: CHE 4344 Polymers and Materials Laboratory and a course in materials science and engineering (either CHE 3330 or ME 3311).
 The remaining four courses should be selected from the following list:

 Master of Science in Chemical Engineering, Non-Thesis Option.
 The master’s program may also be completed without a thesis.
 Entry into the non-thesis option must be approved by the departmental graduate committee.
-This program is intended for graduate students in the college-sponsored International Exchange Program and for new students with more than five years industrial experience.
-Graduate students in this non-thesis option are required to take 36 credit hours of graduate coursework, exclusive of seminars.
+Graduate students in this non-thesis option are required to take 36 credit hours of graduate coursework, and must pass a comprehensive examination.
 The coursework for each student must meet approval of the department’s graduate committee.
 Students must obtain approval from the department before registering for required graduate courses.

 In addition to the five core courses and to regulations established by the Graduate School, applicants for candidacy for the doctor’s degree are required to demonstrate high proficiency in a single research area.
 Certification of the research proficiency will be based on a record of accomplished research that demonstrates the required level of competence in the research area.
 The record must be substantiated by published articles, final research reports, or papers presented at meetings of learned societies.
 Ph.D. students ar required to have 60 hours, exclusive of dissertation hours.Back to Top